alangibson27/plus-f/site/content/connect.md

 ### Making a connection

+The Emulator and the Guest connect to one another through the Plus-F Relay Service, which allows them to discover one another's addresses.
+Follow these steps to get up and running:

+1. The player running the Emulator invokes the *Connect to guest* item and enters a connection code.
+   It's not especially important what this code is, and you can use the same one over and over again if you like.
+   They are only retained until the connection has been made, at which point the Plus-F Relay Service forgets it again.

+2. The player running the Emulator passes the connection code to the player running the Guest.
+This could be by email, instant message, phone, shouting across a room - whatever works.

+3. The player running the Guest invokes the *Connect to emulator* item, and enters the connection code.

+If the two codes match, you should now be enjoying a two-player session.

 First, the two players need to tell each other how the Emulator and Computer can reach one another.
 Each player should invoke the *Get connection details* item from the *Network* menu, and send the host and port details displayed to the other player.

-The other player then invokes the *Connect to guest/emulator* item from the same menu to make the connection.
-Eventually, the Emulator's display should be sent to the Guest, and status messages below the display on both the Emulator and the Guest will indicate the status and quality of the connection.
+Status messages below the display will show the current connection status.
+The colour of the message indicates the overall quality of the connection:

+* Green: The connection is good enough for games to be playable.
+* Yellow: The connection quality is poor, and delays may be experienced.
+* Red: The connection has dropped, either temporarily or permanently.